davidk132/post-data-to-javascript/README.md

 After selecting the post types to use, your custom JavaScript files will have access to the `postData` object.
 See below how the object is built.

-One usage suggestion is to write a custom script similar to `post-data-to-javascript-sample.js` that ships with this plugin as an example.
+One usage suggestion is to write a custom script similar to `post-data-to-javascript-sample.js` that ships as an example with this plugin in the folder `/public/js/`.
 Put the following code in your PHP template files to display the JavaScript data:

 `<div id="postdata"></div>`